fauzaanu/fullstack/readme.md

 ## Admin Interface

-**Django** has a built-in, customizable admin interface, which is a standout feature offering immediate productivity gains.
+**Django** has a built-in, customizable admin interface which is enough for most teams with developers.
+The design sucks yet offers all sorts of CRUD operations within this interface.

 **Laravel** and **Ruby on Rails** rely on packages or gems for admin interfaces.
 Laravel has multiple first-party packages for admin panels, like Nova and Voyager.